How did Jean-Luc Godard change how I thought about cinema?

 You will know how he changed your thinking (maybe.
 There’s a generation of film-goers who have never heard of him.)
 At the risk of a lot of “yeah, me too” “yeah, didn’t everybody” I’m moved to tease out why I think about, and make film like I do, because of Godard.
 The prompt was Richard Brody’s book that I encourage you to read.
 It’s exhaustive in its examination of French politics at the time and the intellectuals that Godard desperately wanted to be part of.
 It helped me understand why the French held him in such regard.

 But he was God.
-(Standard 8 lowres transfer from a 1970 film I pretentiously called ‘Ribbon of dream’)
+This is from a Standard 8 lowres transfer from a 1970 film I pretentiously called ‘Ribbon of dream after quote by Orson Welles ‘The cinema has no boundary: it is a ribbon of dream’.

 Recently I took my thirty year old daughter Aurore to see Pierrot le Fou while her husband minded the baby.
 It was father-daughter time and I was anxious to see what she thought about it afterwards.
 Did she like it?
 “Yes, just like Tarantino” she said, so she got it.
 We could then talk about how Godard changed cinema into a different kind of narrative.